yiisoft/yii2/framework/UPGRADE.md

   existing columns, but any new columns you generate via the migrations engine will now store data as Unicode.

 * Output buffering was introduced in the pair of `yii\widgets\ActiveForm::init()` and `::run()`.
 If you override any of these methods, make sure that output buffer handling is not corrupted.
+If you call the parent implementation, when overriding, everything should work fine.
+You should be doing that anyway.

 Upgrade from Yii 2.0.6
 ----------------------